MIC

 “With over 20 years of experience, Measure India Corporation Pvt Ltd supplies Universal Testing Machines & mechanical testing services, ensuring precision, reliability, and compliance with ASTM, ISO, and global standards across various industries.”

-We value your inquiries and feedback!
-Please fill out the form below, and a member of our team will respond to you promptly.
+Please fill out the form below and a member of our team will respond promptly.